How To Start A Blog In 2018 And Make Money Blogging: The Ultimate Guide

 It is recommended that you write at least 10 blog posts before you go live.
 That way, when people visit your site there will be a lot of content for them to read but also so that you can begin applying to affiliate networks right away.
 More on that later!

 In addition to creating blog posts, you will need to create some pages too.
-You will need an ‘About Me’ page, as well as ‘Contact’ and ‘Disclosure’ page.
+Some pages you will need to create:

 Check out my top tools apps and resources for bloggers and read these guides for help in this stage: